Video Game: Star Ocean: The Last Hope

 This game provides example of:

-Accidental Pervert: Edge, on at least four separate occasions, although one of them wasn't completely accidental.
+- Accidental Pervert: Edge, on four separate occasions, although one of them wasn't completely accidental.
 Naturally, Reimi never reacts well.
 There is a PA where he calls her out on it because she walked into his room without knocking.

-All In The Manual: A particularly bad use of this, as the in-game encyclopaedia explains many important facts that aren't even hinted at in the main story, such as the reason why Lymle looks six when her profile says she's fifteen, and the reason for Faize's emotional suppression.
+- All In The Manual: The in-game encyclopaedia explains many important facts that aren't even hinted at in the main story, such as the reason why Lymle looks six when her profile says she's fifteen, and the reason for Faize's emotional suppression.

-Crowe should be under this section as well for the way he beat the crap out of those Phantoms.
+- Crowe should be under this section for the way he beat the crap out of those Phantoms.

-Boss Rush: You fight all the Grigori again before fighting Faize in his One-Winged Angel form.
-They can be avoided if one is careful though.
+- Boss Rush: You can fight all the Grigori again before fighting Faize in his One-Winged Angel form.
+They can be avoided if one hugs the pathway out.